 While it may feel silly to take extreme precautions, better to be safe than sorry.
 Further, technology has become so integral to our lives that you may not recognize where your vulnerabilities are if you don’t slow down and take the time to implement basic precautions.

 An Experienced Chicago Divorce Attorney Can Help

-If you’re heading into a divorce, the accomplished Chicago divorce attorneys at Delaney Heckman are well prepared to help you protect your parental and financial rights from the outset of your divorce to finalization.
+If you’re heading into a divorce, the accomplished Chicago divorce attorneys at Andrea Heckman Law are well prepared to help you protect your parental and financial rights from the outset of your divorce to finalization.
 To learn more about how we can help protect your privacy and rights, please don’t hesitate to contact us today.